wagtail/wagtail/docs/reference/settings.rst

 API Settings
 ============

-For full documenation on API configuration, including these settings, see :ref:`api_v2_configuration` documentation.
+For full documentation on API configuration, including these settings, see :ref:`api_v2_configuration` documentation.

 .. code-block:: python